wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 2.0.8 =
+* Fixed the display of schedules for upcoming shows in the widget and shortcode.
+* Fixed a bug in the dj_get_next function that was causing it to ignore the beginning of the next week at the end of the current week.

+= 2.0.7 =
+* Fixed scheduling bug in shortcode function

 = 2.0.6 =
 * Master Schedule now displays days starting with the start_of_week option set in the WordPress General Settings panel.
 * Fixed issue with shows that have been unplublished still showing up on the master schedule.